-This unique ship, an authentic replica of an 18thcentury three-masted vessel, passed by the mouth of the Adour on 16 September and will remain in dry dock at the port of Bayonne for a minimum of 6 months.
+This unique ship, an authentic replica of an 18thcentury three-masted vessel, passed by the mouth of the Adour on 16 September 2021 and will remain in dry dock at the port of Bayonne.
 Throughout her stay, the Hermione will welcome visitors on board.

 Photo Mathieu Prat